king1484/king1484/README.md

 ⚡ Love learning and creating new stuff in software industry

 ## My Motive
-I like to use and create software that helps the society in some way.
+I have a passion for using and creating the software that positively impacts society.

 ## My Skills
 <table><tr><td valign="top" width="33%">